 The results can also be further processed using a specific stored procedure in the database.
 Of course, this is only possible with database servers.
 Also here, this option can then be used to add further actions to the deletion process, such as for example a secondary deletion procedure or the transfer of information from the address that is to be deleted to the address that is to be maintained.

-With the matching functions where deduplication is carried out between two tables/files, the matching results can also be used to transfer information from one table into another.
+With the matching functions, the matching results can also be used to transfer information from one table into another.
 The user can determine which data fields can be used for this purpose.
 For example, the data field that contains the telephone number can be entered as a source data field, and in the other table, a previously empty data field is designated as target data field, where the contents of the target data field can also be overwritten with data from the source table if necessary.
-If the target table is an Excel file, then either an existing target data field can be entered, or a new data field that would then be created by the program.
+If the target table is an Excel file, then either an existing target data field can be entered, or a new data field that is to still be created by the program.
 With all other data formats, the target data field has to already exist in the table.
 In other words, the matching results establish a relationship between the individual records of both tables, which are then used to supplement information in certain data fields from one table into the other.
-With the deduplication between two tables/files, the information from the records that are flagged as not to be deleted is transferred to the records that are flagged for deletion.